 That ridged boss, coworker or neighbor may simply need to hear what it is that you like or value about them.

 It could be that your boss, though a pain in the butt, is incredible under pressure.
+(For some inspiration, check out this list of words of encouragement for coworkers.)

 It could be that your coworker is very neat and organized, though they’re hard to get along with.